 A vision for our future

-Plans for the project have been revealed at a time when the Garden’s existing Glasshouse facilities - including both the Grade A listed Victorian Palm Houses, and 1960’s visitor and research Glasshouses - require extensive refurbishment.
+Details of the project come at a time when the Garden’s existing Glasshouse facilities - including the Grade A listed Victorian Palm Houses, and the 1960’s 'front-range' and research Glasshouses - require extensive refurbishment.
 It will ensure the Glasshouses continue to provide a safe environment for the Garden’s plant collection.

 Comprising over 13,500 plant species, RBGE’s collection includes many plants that are endangered or extinct in their native habitats.

 For visitors, the most visible change will be the addition of a stunning new Glasshouse linking to the Front Range houses.
 It will become the point of welcome to a considerably rejuvenated Glasshouse Experience, taking visitors through the modernist Front Range and Victorian Temperate and Tropical Palm Houses.

 Planned to take shape through a progression of stages over seven years, Edinburgh Biomes will include new research facilities dedicated to combating the increasing numbers of plant pathogens damaging the environment, commerce and gardens big and small.
 Central to improvements will be an efficient, cost effective energy centre, significantly reducing the Garden’s carbon emissions and a new plant health suite which will provide a safe bio-secure propagation environment.

 RBGE will continue to provide regular updates for the local community and everyone interested in developments: both in the public areas and behind-the-scenes.